 Western Digital welcomes in zettabyte-scale era with Zoned Storage

-The new initiative combines different resources and industry standards for cloud and hyperscale data centre architects to better enable the design of successful storage tiers that help maintain competitive TCO and are able to hyperscale.
+The new initiative combines different resources and industry standards for cloud and hyperscale data center architects to better enable the design of successful storage tiers that help maintain competitive TCO and are able to hyperscale.

 The Zoned Storage architecture enables users to take full advantage of the highest available storage capacities within shingled magnetic recording (SMR) HDDs and zoned namespaces (ZNS) standard for NVMe SSDs.
 This results in better sustainability and low-latency QoS performance.